 I can understand why you would want your children to sleep in their own beds.
 However, before you come up with any new family rules, ask yourself these questions:

 Is there a particular reason why the kids are sleeping in your bed?
 Are they feeling afraid at night?
 Are they looking for attention?
 In many cases, they just want to cuddle with you, be close, and experience the security of knowing that you're right there with them.
 Consider what your kids get out of sleeping together, and begin to think about alternative ways to address those needs.

 How can I meet those needs in other ways?

 Think about the feelings that your children naturally associate with sleeping in your bed, and then look for ways to build those emotions into other activities you share during the course of the day.
 For example, you might begin a new habit of reading a chapter book out loud to your kids each evening.
 You could do this together on the couch or sitting on one of the kids' beds.
-This allows you to recreate the emotional bond that was being nurtured by sleeping together, while maintaining your boundaries and allowing yourself to have some 'alone time' after they're in bed.
+This allows you to bond with your kids while maintaining your boundaries and allowing yourself to have some "me time" after they're in bed.